scottwat86/scottwat86.github.io/index.md

 print(list_3)
 ```

 __05-17-2019__
 Found a new python 3 course that is pretty thorough and well written.
 It also has great tips for existing programmers making the transition to python.

 https://www.python-course.eu/python3_history_and_philosophy.php

-Read to to Operators sections.
 I'll be reading more along with the more advanced Python Cookbook.
+Complete:

+* The Origins of Python
+* Starting with Python: The Interactive Shell
+* Executing a Script
+* Indentation
+* Data Types and Variables
+* Operators

 __05-19-2019__
 # EX 6/100